jaymify/eat-the-frog/README.md

 ## Introduction

-I am looking to extend its range of my portfolio by creating a productivity application called "Eat the Frog".
+I am looking to extend the range of my portfolio by creating a productivity application called "Eat the Frog".
 This app will help users tackle their most challenging tasks, known as "frogs", through a gamified experience.

 ### Core Features